 Because the event was neither big, nor a bang.
 It was the sudden expansion of a tiny, massive Singularity – a unique phenomenon, like the core of a black hole, but much denser and under far greater pressure, all wrapped up into the smallest point imaginable.
 Where in space was this point located?
 The singularity carried the space within it.
 So, its location was itself.

-The first phase of the inflation is called the Planck Epoch named after Max Planck (1858-1947).
+The first phase of the inflation is called the Planck Epoch named after Max Planck whom, we met before..
 This ‘epoch’ is one-thousand-million-trillion-trillion-trillionth fraction of a second.
 (1/1043).
 Science has no means to find out what happens in such a short time.
 During the several such ‘epochs’ that followed, the expansion was great – some estimates say faster than light.
 To understand all that happened is a little complicated even for the most advanced science, for the speed with which it happened belonged to the realm of Relativity and the sizes were those could at best be understood by Quantum Theory.
-A unified Theory that could explain things is yet to be evolved.
+A unified Theory that could explain things with a single equation embracing quanta of Planck sizes through classical sizes and speed that we observe to the Time, speed and mass of objects at the speed of light is yet to be evolved.
 Einstein died worried about it and Stephen Hawking’s hope that it (which he called the Theory of Everything) would be found by the end of 20th century did not materialise.

 This is a summary of what modern cosmologists presume could have happened.